Sixth Form Evening Lectures

 STEP 3 – Come along on the day and time of the lecture!
 More information in how to find us is at the bottom of this page.
 We will have some refreshments and snacks waiting for you.

-STEP 4 – If you cannot join us in person (and we strongly recommend you to do so) just press the join lecture here button next to the lecture you signed up to.
+STEP 4 – If you cannot join us in person (and we strongly recommend you do!) just press the join lecture here button.
+This will take you to a Teams town hall meeting for you to join in.

 Come along to learn about some of the greatest discoveries, and how astronomers at Northumbria University are using this extraordinary telescope.